 What to expect during an audit

-You help cover the cost of work-related injuries and illness and provide protection for employers by reporting payroll and paying premiums.
-Audits play an important role in ensuring the accuracy of this information and helping employers understand WorkSafeBC policies and practices.
+You help cover the cost of work-related injuries and illness and provide protection for employers by paying premiums, which are determined by the information you provide when you report your payroll.

 - Financial statements

 - Tax returns and information slips

 After we evaluate the information, an audit typically finds that firms:

 - Accurately reported their assessable payroll and are in the correct classification, which would result in no changes.
 This happens in almost one-third of audits.